xoofx/vice-binaries/readme.md

 The binaries were taken from the official VICE website [releases/binaries](https://sourceforge.net/projects/vice-emu/files/releases/binaries/) and are provided here to facilitate easy access within GitHub CI workflows.

+The version of the binaries in this repository is `3.9.0`.

 This repository only provides the binaries for the following platforms:

 - Windows x64 (GTK)